Renyu-Liu/riichi-mahjong-calculator/README.md

 <img width="752" height="939" alt="Untitled Diagram drawio" src="https://github.com/user-attachments/assets/215981e1-450e-4c43-9f83-af0fa1036e3d" />

 * Tile works as the smallest unit and makes up all related objects.
 * Winning Hand and Game Info is the user input.
 * Score is displayed the output.
 * The program receives Winning Hand and Game Info and returns Score.

 ### Work Flow

 <img width="964" height="1039" alt="flowchart" src="https://github.com/user-attachments/assets/b5991162-1413-4a28-9ac5-72704ff056c4" />

-* Frontend Logic: The program directly handles all possible input conflicts according to Riichi Mahjong rules and guides users to correct their inputs.
+* **Frontend Logic**: The program directly handles all possible input conflicts according to Riichi Mahjong rules and guides users to correct their inputs.
 It ensures the input that sent to backend is recognizable.

-* Backend Logic: The program involves multiple decision routes in the backend to detect all yaku, regular and irregular.
+* **Backend Logic**: The program involves multiple decision routes in the backend to detect all yaku, regular and irregular.
 Based on Riichi Mahjong scoring rules, there must be at least 1 yaku to calculate the score.
 Key crossroads include the check for hand structure and type of yaku.
 The final result is calculated based on the number of yaku and fu/han points.

 ## Challenges